Download This Bill in Microsoft Word format

 SECTION 1.
 Article 1, Chapter 11, Title 50 of the 1976 Code is amended by adding:

 "Section 50-11-107.
-Unless otherwise provided, a person violating a provision of this chapter is guilty of a misdemeanor and, upon conviction, must be fined not less than three hundred dollars but not more than one thousand dollars, or imprisoned for not more than sixty days, or both."
+Unless otherwise provided, a person violating a provision of this chapter is guilty of a misdemeanor and, upon conviction, must be fined not more than one thousand dollars, or imprisoned for not more than sixty days, or both."

 "Section 50-11-2430.
 A person engaged in the act of trapping on private land must be the owner of the property on which